 The school meals, cooked and served in the School Canteen, follow our healthy eating food project guidelines.
-The present cost is £2.30 per day for Infants and Juniors.
+The present cost is £2.30 per day for pupils.

 As of April 2018, a new Parent Pay system has been introduced.
 All parents have received details on how to access the system and all are encouraged to sign up.

 If you are paying Dinner money in cash/by cheque, this should be paid in advance on a Monday morning for the week.
 Please place the dinner money in an envelope marked with your child’s name and class.
 School Meals can also be paid in advance on a termly basis.
 Cheques should be made payable to Conwy County Borough Council please.

 The school now uses Parent Pay to enable parents to pay for school meals.